 After partaking of refreshments we were ordered into line and marched, about three miles, to this camp.
 So tired were the men, that on marching out, some gave out, and had to leave the ranks, but J. Boulton Young, our ‘little Zouave,’ stood it bravely, and acted like a veteran.
 So small a drummer is scarcely seen in the army, and on the march through Washington he was twice the recipient of three cheers.

-The 47th Pennsylvanians officially became part of the federal service, mustering in with the U.S. Army on 24 September 1861.
-On September 27, a rainy, drill-free day which permitted many of the men to read or write letters home, the soldiers of the 47th Pennsylvania were assigned to the 3rd Brigade of W.F.
-Smith’s Army of the Potomac.
-That afternoon, the 47th marched to the Potomac River’s eastern side and, after arriving at Camp Lyon, Maryland, moved double-quick over a chain bridge before moving on toward Falls Church, Virginia.
+On 24 September 1861, the members of Company D and their fellow 47th Pennsylvania Volunteers officially mustered in with the U.S. Army.
+Three days later, on September 27, a rainy, drill-free day which permitted many of the men to read or write letters home, the 47th Pennsylvanians were assigned to the 3rd Brigade of Brigadier-General Ingalls Isaac Stevens.
+By that afternoon, they were on the move again, headed for the Potomac River’s eastern side where, upon arriving at Camp Lyon in Maryland, they were ordered to march double-quick over a chain bridge and off toward Falls Church, Virginia.

 On Friday morning, 22 October 1861, the 47th engaged in a Divisional Review, described by historian Lewis Schmidt as massing “about 10,000 infantry, 1000 cavalry, and twenty pieces of artillery all in one big open field.”
 On 21 November, the 47th participated in a morning divisional headquarters review by Colonel Tilghman Good, followed by brigade and division drills all afternoon.
 According to Schmidt, “each man was supplied with ten blank cartridges.”
 Afterward, “Gen. Smith requested Gen. Brannan to inform Col. Good that the 47th was the best regiment in the whole division.”

-As a reward for their performance that day – and in preparation for the even bigger events which were yet to come, Brigadier-General Brannan ordered that new Springfield rifles be obtained for every member of the 47th Pennsylvania Volunteers.
+As a reward for their performance that day—and in preparation for the even bigger events which were yet to come, Brigadier-General John Milton Brannan ordered that new Springfield rifles be obtained for every member of the 47th Pennsylvania Volunteer Infantry.

 According to Schmidt and letters home from members of the regiment, those preparations ceased on Monday, 27 January, at 10 a.m. when: